 I welcome your comments.
 On this topic, I am groping in the dark.
-I opted to publish this before editing it into the next calendar year.
 As a result, I am probably going to insult some and irritate others.
 Please forgive me, and do let me know how I can see more clearly.
 Thanks, Kris

 As mentioned in the previous blogs, in February 2016, I traveled with some colleagues to St. Paul, Minnesota.
 The Deputy Commissioner of the MN Department of Health had convened about ~30 people to talk about the relationships, the connections between Health and Incarceration, i.e. the system.